AustinHellerRepo/PostgresApi/README.md

-# Docker NGINX FLASK POSTRGRES stack
+# Docker NGINX FLASK POSTGRES stack

 This docker environment will run a bare bones setup for an NGINX server, flask app, and postgres server, all running in their own containers.